Skip to Content

 Plus, with easy-to-follow steps and techniques suitable even for beginning bakers, Moms will love spending time with their kids getting creative in the kitchen.

-So what are you waiting for – grab the oven mitts and get baking!
+So what are you waiting for – grab the tea towel and get baking!

 So, you may be wondering why we’re only using the dry mix from the lemon pudding package in this Lemon Blossoms recipe.